 Per Se DUI

-You can be charged with a per se DUI if the government does have test results.
+You can be charged with a per se DUI only if the government has an admissible blood, breath, or urine test result.
 If your blood alcohol concentration (BAC) level is 0.08% or higher, then you will get charged with one.
-You could also be charged with a per se DUI if you were on drugs.
+You could also be charged with a per se DUI if certain drugs were found in your blood.

 Why Getting the Right Lawrenceville, Georgia DUI Attorney Matters